scaramangagency/craft-litespeedcache/README.md

 {% endjs %}
 ````

-Alternatively, you can choose to not cache the page at all using the following Twig header.
+2. Choose to not cache the page at all using the following Twig header.

 ````
 {% header "X-LiteSpeed-Cache-Control: no-cache" %}